Growing in God’s love

 What happens next?

-The Curate will arrange to visit you at home at a convenient time to talk about what baptism means and what happens in the service.
+We will arrange to visit you at home at a convenient time to talk about what baptism means and what happens in the service.
 You may like to ask any questions you have about the Christian faith.
-Please don’t make any arrangements with relations or godparents until a date has been fixed with the Curate.
+Please don’t make any arrangements with relations or godparents until a date has been fixed with us.

 What happens at the service?